Memory Murals vs EvaHeld

 - Single-author letter framing rather than multi-family-contributor.

-- No long-term archive grouping for stories across years and people.
+- No long-term archive grouping for stories across years and people — flat-fee per capsule, not an ongoing workspace.

 Memory Murals pros